tidle/gamesrv/README.md

 ## Installing

-1. Execute `install_packages.sh`
-    - You need to run this with sudo
-    - It only works on Ubuntu.
-If you are using a different distribution, make sure python3, python3-pip, and python3-venv are installed before continuing to the next step
+1. Install the required packages:
+    - python 3
+    - pip (for python 3)
+    - venv (for python 3)
+    - on ubuntu, you can install these requirements using `sudo apt install python3 python3-pip python3-venv`
 2. Execute `setup.sh`
     - This will automatically create a virtual environment, and install the required packages
     - It will not affect your global python environment